 Water Supply Requirements

 Fire flow calculations per Oregon Fire Code, Appendix B shall be provided.
 A reduction in fire flow of up to 50 percent is permitted for buildings with an approved fire sprinkler system.
-A fire flow reduction for an automatic or manual fire alarm system is not permitted in the City of Hillsboro.
-The required fire flow will determine the number and placement of hydrants on the property per the Oregon Fire Code, Appendix C. (OFC 507.3, B188.8.131.52 (deleted) as amended by City of Hillsboro HMC 11.28.01)
+The required fire flow will determine the number and placement of hydrants on the property per the Oregon Fire Code, Appendix C. (OFC 507.3, 507.5.1, B101.1, C101.1 as amended by City of Hillsboro HMC 11.28.01)

 Fire flow data can be requested from City of Hillsboro Water Department, (503) 615-6702 or Tualatin Valley Water District.
 (OFC 903.3.5)